spacesiren/spacesiren/docs/getting-started.md

 alert_email_to_address = "security@example.com"
 ```

-Alert email messages will come from `alerts@spacesiren.example.com` and be sent
+Alert email messages would come from `alerts@spacesiren.example.com` and be sent
 to `security@example.com`.

 ## Run